hashicorp/terraform-provider-azurerm/website/docs/guides/service_principal_oidc.html.markdown

 We recommend using either a Service Principal or Managed Service Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.

-~> **Note:** WARNING: the current implementation of OIDC authentication only works in GitHub actions.
-A generic implementation where a token can be provided is being tracked in [this issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/16901)

-## Setting up an Application and Service Principal
+## Setting up an Application and Service Principal in Azure

 A Service Principal is a security principal within Azure Active Directory which can be granted access to resources within Azure Subscriptions.
 To authenticate with a Service Principal, you will need to create an Application object within Azure Active Directory, which you will use as a means of authentication, either [using a Client Secret](service_principal_client_secret.html), [a Client Certificate](service_principal_client_certificate.html), or OpenID Connect (which is documented in this guide).
 This can be done using the Azure Portal.